Using cgroups for resource control

 • Under cgroup v2, processes can only be placed in leaf nodes of the cgroup tree, not internal nodes.
 For instance, it is possible to classify some user processes in “dataiku/${user}/notebooks” and some others in “dataiku/${user}/recipes” (two distinct leaf nodes).
 However if your setup uses cgroup “dataiku/recipes/python” you cannot assign processes to parent cgroups “dataiku/recipes” nor “dataiku”.

-Configuration example 1 (cgroup v1)
+More complex configuration example (cgroup v1)

 If you want to implement the following policy (it’s really more of an example, such a policy would be pretty weird):